 Since its inception, the Church has laid out its beliefs in definitive statements such as hymns, creeds, and confessions.
 These statements serve to impart truth, show unity in Christ, equip believers, avoid confusion, and protect the church from doctrinal error (false teaching).
 They are a response to God’s revelation and should correspond to the teaching and boundaries that God has given us in His Word.
 Visit our Creeds and Confessions page for more information on various statements which have informed our church’s confession.

-As those who know and seek to glorify God, we believe it is necessary to set forth the cornerstone truths of our church as guided by Scripture in a concise manner in order to help clarify what we believe the Bible says.
+As those who know and seek to glorify God at ECC, we believe it is necessary to set forth the cornerstone truths of our church, as guided by Scripture, in a concise manner in order to help clarify what we believe the Bible says.
 This is our statement of faith.
-For a more detailed statement regarding particular theological distinctives and confessions that inform the preaching, teaching, and other ministries of the pastors of this local congregation (though are not required for membership), see our Distinctives page.
+For a more detailed statement regarding particular theological distinctives and confessions that inform the preaching, teaching, and other ministries of the pastors of this local congregation (though are not required for membership), see our Distinctives and Church Statements pages

 1. The Scriptures

 We believe that the scriptures of the Old and New Testaments are verbally inspired by God and accept them as the written Word of God, the revelation of absolute Truth.
 They are inerrant and infallible in the original writings, totally sufficient, and the authoritative and normative rule and guide of all Christian life, practice and doctrine (Psalm 19:7-11, Psalm 119; John 17:17; 1 Thessalonians 2:13; 2 Timothy 3:14-17; Hebrews 4:12; 2 Peter 1:19-21; Jude 3).

 2. The Triune God